a-k-paul/a-k-paul/README.md

 *Tools:* Python, C++, OOP, data analysis

 ### Asteroid Game (C++)
-Developed a 2D asteroid-shooter game using SFML to practice object-oriented programming and real-time graphics rendering.
+Developed a 2D asteroid-shooter game using SFML to practice object-oriented programming and real-time graphics rendering.  - For viewing access for this repository that contains more projects in C++, please email me with your request.
 *Tools:* C++, SFML, object-oriented design

 ### Airbnb Price Prediction
 Built regression models (Random Forest, Gradient Boosting, Linear) to predict Airbnb prices in NYC.